\'Ez fields

 \subsection{Basic conventions}

 Throughout $m,n,i,j,k,r$ are natural numbers.
 Given a tuple $a = (a_1,\ldots,a_n)$ we let $a^k = (a_1^k,\ldots,a^k_n)$.
 A ``$K$-variety" is a separated reduced $K$-scheme of finite type.
-By ``morphism" without modification we mean a $K$-variety morphism.
+By ``morphism" without modification we mean a morphism of $K$-varieties.
 Let $V$ be a $K$-variety.
 We let $\dim V$ be the usual algebraic dimension of $V$ and if $X$ is an arbitrary subset of $V$ then we let $\dim X$ be the dimension of the Zariski closure of $X$.
 A \textbf{subvariety} of $V$ is an open subvariety of a closed subvariety of $V$.
 A subset $X$ of $V$ is \textbf{constructible} if it is a finite union of subvarieties of $V$, equivalently if it is a boolean combination of closed subvarieties of $V$.
 We let $V(K)$ be the set of $K$-points of $V$, $K[V]$ be the coordinate ring of $V$, and $K(V)$ be the function field of $V$ when $V$ is irreducible.
+For an ideal $I$, we use $\mathrm{rad}(I)$ to denote its radical.
 We let $\Aa^m$ be $m$-dimensional affine space over $K$, i.e. $\Aa^m = \Spec K[x_1,\ldots,x_m]$.
 Recall that $\Aa^m(K) = K^m$.

 \meno Suppose that $W$ is a scheme.
 A \textbf{$W$-scheme} is a scheme $V$ equipped with a morphism $V \to W$.
 Given $W$-schemes $V \to W$ and $V' \to W$ a morphism $V \to V'$ of $W$-schemes is a morphism of schemes such that the diagram below commutes.